nicolashernandezb/home/content/home/about.md

 +++

-# Biography
+# Welcome to my website!

-Nicolás Hernández is Master of Science in Business and Quantitative Methods  and PhD (cand.) in Statistics by Universidad Carlos III de Madrid.
-At present he is developing his doctoral thesis related to Kernel learning methods for multivariate functional data with applications to prediction, classification and outlier detection.
-Through his teaching experience he has developed strong communication and teamwork skills.
-As a Senior consultant at CPA-Ferrere (Uruguay) he has carried out several projects focused on the development of quantitative tools for business decision making for the banking, retail, infrastructure and energy market.
+I am a PhD Candidate in Statistics at Universidad Carlos III de Madrid.

+My research focus Kernel learning methods for multivariate functional data with applications to prediction, classification and outlier detection.
+My areas of interest are related to empirical statistical applications to Health, Technology and Economic using data mining and machine learning techniques.

+As a Senior consultant at CPA-Ferrere (Uruguay) I have carried out several projects focused on the development of quantitative tools for business decision making for the banking, retail, infrastructure and energy market.